 How does ketosis help us de-junk our cells?

 A paper was published in the Journal of Biological Chemistry last year that tells the story.
 Ketones stimulate the process of chaperone-mediated autophagy (CMA).
 What is CMA?
 It is

 a cellular process that allows cells to remove proteins, organelles, and foreign bodies from the cytosol [the watery interior of the cell] and deliver them to the lysosomes for degradation.

 Why would the body be designed for ketones to stimulate CMA?
 Simple.
 Ketosis is one of the signs of long term starvation.
 Ketones are produced throughout the day and are perfectly normal, but sustained ketosis takes place during starvation and sends a message that the body needs to conserve both glucose and protein.
 The body begins to conserve glucose by signaling to many of the organs and tissues to start using ketones for energy instead of glucose.
 The body conserves protein by decreasing its use of glucose because in the absence of dietary carbohydrate (as in starvation) the body makes glucose out of protein.
-Conserving glucose by switching to ketones allows the body can preserve its protein stores.
+Conserving glucose by switching to ketones allows the body to preserve its protein stores.
 The other thing the body can do is to make sure that the protein it does break down to use for glucose formation comes from non-essential sources.
 What more non-essential source can we have than useless junk proteins floating around in the cells?

 The ketones themselves stimulate the process of CMA to salvage all the junk protein to be used for glucose conversion.
 Ain’t nature great?